microsoft/ComplianceCxE/docs/dag/mdma.md

 * M365 DMA supports policy migration from Symantec Data Loss Prevention 15.7 or earlier.

 ### How does MDMA work?

 ![image](https://user-images.githubusercontent.com/52564314/138813155-645a8179-ec31-4f7c-ba71-81f921715642.png)

 During a given instance of migration, the M365 DLP Migration Assistant works in **five** phases:

 1. **Input**: MDMA ingests one or more Symantec DLP policy XML files.

-2. **Analyze**: MDMA interprets the files & identifies Symantec DLP policy constructs.
+1. **Analyze**: MDMA interprets the files & identifies Symantec DLP policy constructs.

-3. **Rationalize**: MDMA maps the identified Symantec DLP policy constructs to Unified DLP capabilities.
+1. **Rationalize**: MDMA maps the identified Symantec DLP policy constructs to Unified DLP capabilities.
 It performs validations for Unified DLP platform limitations.

-4. **Migrate**: MDMA executes PowerShell scripts for the DLP scenarios identified & supported by the UDLP platform.
+1. **Migrate**: MDMA executes PowerShell scripts for the DLP scenarios identified & supported by the UDLP platform.

-5. **Reporting**: MDMA provides the user with a detailed migration report about which policies were migrated successfully, partially and/or not migrated.
+1. **Reporting**: MDMA provides the user with a detailed migration report about which policies were migrated successfully, partially and/or not migrated.
 It also provides recommendations to improve the migration fidelity further.

 ## Download Process

 Use the [GitHub link](https://aka.ms/MDMA) to download the tool and follow instructions for how to install, run and configure the tool.

 ## Provide Feedback & Report Bugs

-Please report errors, share feedback & any feature requests with us by opening a new issue in this [Github repository](https://aka.ms/MDMA).
-Alternatively, you can reach out to us at cxe-help@microsoft.com or via your CXE / Fasttrack / Microsoft partner to share your feedback and suggestions.
+Please report errors, share feedback & any feature requests with us by opening a new issue in this [Github repository](https://github.com/OfficeDev/MDMA/issues).